 Course work includes study in the areas of humanities and fine arts, social and behavioral sciences, natural sciences and mathematics, and English composition.
-Opportunities for the achievement of competence in reading, writing, oral communication, fundamental mathematical skills, and the basic use of computers will be provided.

 Through these skills, students will have a sound base for lifelong learning.
 Graduates are prepared for advancements within their fields of interest and become better qualified for a wide range of employment opportunities.
 Although Associate in General Education is not a transfer degree, students who decide to continue their studies at a senior institution may receive transfer credit for some of the courses taken at Sandhills.
 Acceptance of courses for transfer credit will be evaluated on a course-by-course basis by the receiving institution.